Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Numerical experiments

 In this section, we investigate the computational efficiency of the sparse gradient estimators in LASSO and ZORO.
 The experiments were executed on a Windows 10 laptop with Intel i7-8750H CPU (6 cores at 2.2GHz) and 32GB of RAM.

 We consider the quadratic function $f(x) = x^{\top} A x/2$, where $A\in \mathbb{R}^{d\times d}$ is a diagonal matrix with $s$ non-zero randomly generated positive elements.
 As shown in Figure~\ref{fig_quad}, LASSO has trouble estimating the gradients precisely when close to the optimal points, so we compared the speed of the sparse gradient estimators by averaging the results at $100$ randomly selected points.
-Also, the identical samples were provided for both tested gradient estimators.
+We use the same function queries for both gradient estimators.
 We emphasize that ZORO does not gain any additional advantage from a lower number of samples or better convergence in these speed experiments.
 The runtime per gradient estimation was evaluated with varying problem dimension (see Figure~\ref{fig_time1}) and sparsity level (see Figure~\ref{fig_time2}).
-We find that the gradient estimator in ZORO is faster when the problem dimension is large and sparsity level is small while the gradient estimator in LASSO is faster when $d$ is small and $s$ is large.
-Since we are more interested in the high dimensional problems with sparse gradients, ZORO appears to have noticeable speed advantage under our problem setting.
+We find the gradient estimator in ZORO is faster when the problem dimension is large and sparsity level is small while the gradient estimator in LASSO is faster when $d$ is small and $s$ is large.
+Since we are more interested in the high dimensional problems with sparse gradients, ZORO appears to have noticeable speed advantage in our problem setting.